canonical/kafka-k8s-operator/docs/how-to/tls-encryption.md

 (how-to-tls-encryption)=
 # How to enable TLS encryption

-By default, Charmed Apache Kafka uses TLS encryption for all internal communication - inter-broker and broker-controller.
+By default, Charmed Apache Kafka K8s uses TLS encryption for all internal communication - inter-broker and broker-controller.
 This is achieved with self-signed certificates that are generated on each application unit at deploy time.

-For external client connections, Charmed Apache Kafka operators implement the requirer side of the [`tls-certificates/v4`](https://github.com/canonical/tls-certificates-interface/blob/main/lib/charms/tls_certificates_interface/v4/tls_certificates.py) charm relation.
+For external client connections, Charmed Apache Kafka K8s operator implements the requirer side of the [`tls-certificates/v4`](https://github.com/canonical/tls-certificates-interface/blob/main/lib/charms/tls_certificates_interface/v4/tls_certificates.py) charm relation.
 Therefore, any charm implementing the Provider side could be used.

 ## Prerequisites

-For this guide, we will need an active Charmed Apache Kafka application.
+For this guide, we will need an active Charmed Apache Kafka K8s application.
 Follow the [Deploy Apache Kafka](tutorial-deploy) tutorial to set up the environment.

 ## Enable TLS encryption for client communication